rikhuijzer/SIRUS.jl/paper/paper.md

 # Summary

 `SIRUS.jl` is a pure Julia implementation of the original Stable and Interpretable RUle Sets (SIRUS) algorithm.
-The SIRUS algorithm is a fully interpretable version of random forests, that is, it reduces the large amount of trees in the forest to a small amount of interpretable rules.
+The SIRUS algorithm is a fully interpretable version of random forests, that is, it reduces thousands of trees in the forest to a tens of interpretable rules.
 With our Julia implementation, we aimed to reproduce the original C++ and R implementation in a high-level language to verify the algorithm as well as making the code easier to read.
 Furthermore, we made the code available under the permissive MIT license.
-In turn, this allows others to research the algorithm further or easily port it to production environments.
+In turn, this allows others to research the algorithm further or easily port it to production systems.

 # Statement of need

-Due to the succesful applications of neural networks in various domains, there has been an paradigm shift within the field of machine learning towards the use of non-interpretable models, also known as "black box" models.
+Many of the modern day machine learning models are non-interpretable models, also known as _black box_ models.
-This is appropriate for low stakes domains such as spam detection and product recommendations, but can be problematic in high stakes domains where model decisions have a real-world impact on individuals.
+These models can be problematic in high stakes domains where model decisions have real-world impact on individuals.
 In such situations, black box models may lead to unsafe or unreliable predictions [@doshi2017towards; @barredo2020explainable].
 However, the set of fully interpretable models is often limited to linear models and decision trees.
-Linear models tend to perform poorly when the data does not satisfy suitable distributions and decision trees perform poorly compared to random forests.
+Linear models tend to perform poorly when the data does not satisfy suitable distributions and decision trees perform poorly compared to random forests [@james2013introduction].
-Random forests [@breiman2001random], often outperform linear models and random forests, but are not fully interpretable.
+Instead, random forests [@breiman2001random] often outperform linear models and decision trees, but are not fully interpretable.
-Visualization techniques, such as SHAP [@lundberg2017unified], allow inspection of feature importances, but do not provide enough information to reproduce the predictions made by the model.
+At the same time, visualization techniques, such as SHAP [@lundberg2017unified], allow inspection of feature importances, but do not provide enough information to reproduce the predictions made by the model.
 The SIRUS algorithm solves these issues by first restricting the split points in the random forest algorithm to a stable subset of points, and by then extracting a small and interpretable rule set [@benard2021interpretable].
-However, the original SIRUS algorithm was implemented in C++ and R, which makes it hard to inspect and extend.
+However, the original SIRUS algorithm was implemented in C++ and R, which makes it hard to inspect and extend due to the combination of two languages.
 An implementation in one high-level language allows verification of the algorithm and allows researchers to investigate further algorithmic improvements.
 Furthermore, the original algorithm was covered by a copyleft license meaning that copies are required to be made freely available.
-A more permissive license makes it easier to port the algorithm to other languages or move it to production environments.
+A more permissive license makes it easier to port the code to other languages or production systems.

 # Interpretability